 The people of the Kalash tribe, who live in the Chitral district of Pakistan, believe they are descendants of Alexander the Great’s troops who settled in the area about 23 centuries ago.
 Numbering only about 4,000, their unique culture is in danger of extinction.

 The Kalash are a small ethnic and religious community with many characteristics which distinguish them from the surrounding population.
-Many of the Kalash are fair-skinned and blue or green-eyed, and these features contribute to the age-old legend that they are indeed descendants of Greek soldiers who fought with Alexander the Great in Pakistan around the year 300 B.C.
+Many of the Kalash are fair-skinned and blue or green-eyed, and these features contribute to the age-old legend that they are indeed descendants of Greek soldiers who fought alongside Alexander the Great in Pakistan around the year 300 B.C.

 Surrounded by Muslim communities, the Kalash have nevertheless kept their ancient customs and practices.
 They are polytheists who worship many gods, much like the ancient Greeks, and nature plays an important and spiritual role in their daily life.